Adele Goldstine

 Adele Goldstine (née Katz; December 21, 1920 – November 1964) was an American mathematician and computer programmer.
 She wrote the manual for the first electronic digital computer, ENIAC.
-Through her work programming the computer, she was also an instrumental player in converting the ENIAC from a computer that needed to be reprogrammed each time it was used to one that was able to perform a set of fifty stored instructions.
+Through her programming work, she was instrumental in converting the ENIAC from a computer that required reprogramming each time it was used to one capable of performing a set of fifty stored instructions.

 Early life and education

 Goldstine was born in New York City on December 21, 1920, to Yiddish-speaking Jewish parents.
 Her father was a business man and his name was William Katz.
 Her father emigrated from Pandėlys, Lithuania (then Russian Empire) in 1902.
 She attended Hunter College High School, then Hunter College.
 After receiving her B.A., she attended the University of Michigan, where she earned a Master's in mathematics aged 22.

 Personal life

 At the University of Michigan, she met Herman Goldstine, who was the military liaison and administrator for the construction of the ENIAC, and they were married in 1941.
 After marriage, Herman had his job as a manager for project ENIAC, while Adele went to the Moore School of Electrical Engineering at the University of Pennsylvania.
 Together, they had two children, born in 1952 and 1959.